FourCoffees/georgiapanagiotidou/docs/talks.md

 permalink: /talks/
 ---

+#### **2025 & Forthcoming**

+[Building Awareness Towards a Greener AI](https://www.kcl.ac.uk/events/building-awareness-towards-greener-ai) Research talk at the King's Festival of Artificial Intelligence.
+May 22nd 2025

+[Human-centred AI](#) Safe and Trusted AI CDT Masterclass.
+May 15th 2025.

 #### **2024**

 [Unlocking AI & Computer Science: Introduction to Human-Computer Interaction](#) Outreach course for girls and non-binary students thinking of applying for a degree in Computer Science or AI.
 November 28th & December 5th, 2024